-Note 1: The co-sponsored observing systems are the WMO-IOC-UNEP-ICSU Global Climate Observing System (GCOS), the WMO-IOC-UNEP-ICSU Global Ocean Observing System (GOOS) and the WMO-IOC-UNEP-ICSU Global Terrestrial Observing System (GTOS).
+Note: The co-sponsored observing systems are the WMO-IOC-UNEP-ICSU Global Climate Observing System (GCOS), the WMO-IOC-UNEP-ICSU Global Ocean Observing System (GOOS) and the WMO-IOC-UNEP-ICSU Global Terrestrial Observing System (GTOS).

-1.1.2 The WIGOS shall facilitate the use by WMO of observations from systems that are owned, managed and operated by a diverse array of organizations and programmes.
+1.1.2 The WIGOS shall facilitate the use by WMO Members of observations from systems that are owned, managed and operated by a diverse array of organizations and programmes.

 1.1.3 The principal purpose of WIGOS shall be to meet the evolving requirements of Members for observations.

-Note: The assessments of requirements and plans to meet them are achieved through the application of the Rolling Review of Requirements (RRR) process according to the Manual on WIGOS (WMO-No. XXXX), sections 2.1 and 2.2.
+Note: The assessments of requirements and plans to meet them are achieved through the application of the Rolling Review of Requirements (RRR) process according to the Manual on WIGOS (WMO-No. XXXX), section 2.2.

-1.1.4 Within WIGOS, Members shall collaborate to advance the state of observing systems, their compatibility and the world-wide exchange of observations, with additional benefits emerging as the concept is adopted by entities beyond WMO itself and its partner organizations.
+1.1.4 Within WIGOS, Members shall collaborate to advance the state of observing systems, their compatibility and the world-wide exchange of observations.

+Note: Additional benefits will emerge as the concept is adopted by entities beyond WMO itself and its partner organizations.

 1.1.5 Members should enhance collaboration and cooperation amongst meteorological, hydrological, marine, oceanographic and other related academic and research institutions and services at the national level, in order to meet the goals listed in 1.1.3.